 - Get an external monitor so your kid isn’t hunched over the laptop all day

-More and more parents are bringing their teens to see me.
-With kids starting distance learning this school year, I’m expecting a LOT MORE teenage neck pain.
-I can assess the pain and advise on the best treatment plan going forward.
-If your teen is in pain, COME SEE ME, so we can stop the pain today and prevent lifetime problems tomorrow.
+More and more parents are bringing their teens to see us at Golden Chiropractic.
+With so much increased device usage, I’m expecting to see a LOT MORE teenage neck pain.
+We can assess the pain and advise on the best treatment plan going forward.
+If your teen is in pain, come see us, so we can stop the pain today and prevent lifetime problems tomorrow.

-The good news is that kids and teens are generally more resilient and flexible than adults.
+More good news — kids and teens are generally more resilient and flexible than adults.

 With our help — reminding them about better posture, spending time outdoors, and getting adjusted — they will be able to get out of pain and back into life.
-Let’s reduce the poor posture and get our kids moving in healthier ways.
+Together we can reduce poor posture and get our kids moving in healthier ways.